Once upon a time, in a kingdom renowned for great works of art,

 when the Prince ventures outside to speak of the sight.

-The king and the queen approach their beloved son with quick steps,
+The king and the queen rush to their beloved son having no rest,

-eager to hear everything that he has to say about the quest.
+eager to hear everything he has to say about the quest.

 ‘The Star diamond,’ the Prince utters.
 ‘I am to recover it.’